canonical/imagecraft/docs/reference/commands/clean.rst

 clean
 =====

-Clean up artefacts belonging to parts.
+Clean up artifacts belonging to parts.
 If no parts are specified, remove the packing environment.